 For the first few days, expect your tattoo to be very sore and you may experience a feeling of moderate to severe sunburn.
 Going out in the sun unless completely necessary will make the entire experience unpleasant.

 The strong and damaging UV rays may cause your skin to blister and may also bleach the colors on your tattoo so it is best to keep your tattoo covered with breathable clothes while it’s healing.

 Even after your tattoo has healed, the sun can still contribute to fading the colors, so it is always recommendable to use a high SPF to protect your tattoo.

 As part of the healing process, your tattoo will start to form thin scabs over it after a few days.

 You will be experiencing mild to moderate itching depending on the area you have the tattoo.

 The scabs typically fall off by themselves after a couple of weeks.

 A good tip on this would be to apply a moisturizer on your skin as it will most probably be itching mainly because of dryness.

 Do not scratch or pull your flakes as this may remove the ink in the area and eventually lead to patches fading.
-It may also be the cause of an unwanted and painful infection because of the bacteria you have under your nails.
+It may also cause an unwanted and painful infection because of the bacteria you have under your nails.

 Gently tap the spot that is itching instead or scratching it.